namitn1/GetURL/README.md

 # GetURL
-A Python script using BeautifulSoap which scraps URLs from a website
+A Python script using BeautifulSoup which scraps URLs from a website